sunilabrahamindia/sunilabraham/events/2026/sunil-abraham-india-ai-impact-summit.md

 ## Responsible AI in Action: How Global Enterprises Are Building Trust at Scale (20 February 2026)

-Abraham spoke at a session titled "Responsible AI in Action: How Global Enterprises Are Building Trust at Scale" on 20 February 2026 from 10:30 AM to 11:30 AM at Bharat Mandapam, L1 Meeting Room No. 6.
+Sunil Abraham will speak at a session titled "Responsible AI in Action: How Global Enterprises Are Building Trust at Scale" on 20 February 2026 from 10:30 AM to 11:30 AM at Bharat Mandapam, L1 Meeting Room No. 6.

-The panel examined approaches to responsible AI deployment at scale, focusing on how enterprises embedded ethics, transparency and accountability into AI systems whilst balancing speed, compliance and innovation.
-Other speakers included Ankit Bose (Nasscom), Manish Gupta (Google DeepMind), Syed Ahmed (Infosys), and Geeta Gurnani (IBM).
-The session was organised with Infosys Limited as knowledge partner.
+The panel will examine approaches to responsible AI deployment at scale, focusing on how enterprises embed ethics, transparency and accountability into AI systems whilst balancing speed, compliance and innovation.
+Other scheduled speakers include Ankit Bose (Nasscom), Manish Gupta (Google DeepMind), Syed Ahmed (Infosys), and Geeta Gurnani (IBM).
+The session is being organised with Infosys Limited as knowledge partner.

 ## See also